 However, the fees are much lower if you're flying economy – around $150 one-way or $475 roundtrip.
 If you're flying roundtrip, you'll almost always be better off booking a cash ticket rather than using points.
 But the one case where you can actually get a good value when redeeming Virgin points for flights on Virgin Atlantic is if you're just looking for a cheap one-way flight from the U.S. to London – especially from the East Coast.

 This won't be for everyone, but it could be useful if you're looking to explore more of Europe and don't know exactly when you want to fly back … or if you plan to return from elsewhere in Europe using a different airline's miles.

 Virgin Atlantic Partners: The Best Way to Use Virgin Points

 Rather than using Virgin points to fly Virgin Atlantic itself, you'll get a much better value when redeeming Virgin points to fly one of its partner airlines.

-And after joining the SkyTeam alliance, you can now redeem Virgin points for travel on a total of 22 different partner airlines, including a few non-SkyTeam partner airlines as well.
+And after joining the SkyTeam alliance, you can now redeem Virgin points for travel on nearly 24 different partner airlines, including a few non-SkyTeam partner airlines as well.